martinbergpetersen/python_design_patterns/README.md

 ##### When to use:

-- Use the Abstract Factory Method when your code needs to work with various families of related products, but you don`t want it to depend on the concrete classes of those products - they might be unknown beforehand or you simply want t allow for future extensibility.
+- Use the Abstract Factory Method when your code needs to work with various families of related products, but you don`t want it to depend on the concrete classes of those products - they might be unknown beforehand or you simply want to allow for future extensibility.